nrtkbb/fssq/README.md

-# FSSQ (File System SQLite Query)
+# fssq (File System to SQLite)

-FSSQ is a high-performance tool for analyzing file system metadata through SQLite.
+fssq is a high-performance tool for analyzing file system metadata through SQLite.
 It recursively scans directories, stores metadata in a SQLite database, and enables powerful SQL-based analysis of your file system with minimal memory footprint.

 ## Features